Most days I feel completely outnumbered. I sometimes ask myself, how on earth do mothers of multiple kids do it?

-Our upcoming vacation, which I briefly touched on last week, has me fearing for my life!
+Our upcoming vacation, , has me fearing for my life!
 How are we supposed to get our luggage, car seats, strollers, and everything else to the gate with the kids in tow?

 Furthermore, are we going to be that family on the plane that is apologizing profusely to everyone within 10 rows for their screaming children?
 Which reminds me: add Xanax to the packing list.